 Analysis of fundamental principles and elements in two-and threedimensional design.
 Work with various materials and colors in relation to space and movement.
 (ARTS 1311)

 1304 Design Color and Structure (3-3-3)

 Prerequisite: ART 1303 or equivalent.
-Laboratory fee required: \$25.

 A continuation of the study of fundamental principles and elements in two- and three-dimensional design.
 (ARTS 1312)

 1305 Drawing I (3-3-3)

 Laboratory fee required: \$25.

-Representation drawing with a consideration of perspective, light and shade; practice using charcoal, pencil, conte, pen and wash.
-(ARTS 1316)
+Representation drawing with consideration of perspective, light and

 1306 Drawing II (3-3-3)

 Prerequisite: ART 1305 or equivalent.
+Laboratory fee required: \$25.
 A continuation of representation drawing, with a consideration of perspective, light and shade; practice using charcoal, pencil, conte, pen and wash.
 (ARTS 1317)

 1307 Computer Graphic Design (3-3-3)

 Introduction to the basic operational skills of the computer and the development of creative techniques in two-dimensional design.

 1310 Art Appreciation (3-3-0)

 An introduction to the visual arts.
 The visual elements of artworks are defined and students are introduced to the vocabulary, principles and techniques of art in different periods and cultural settings.
 Includes individual art projects and tours.
 (ARTS 1301)

 2301 Figure Drawing I (3-3-3)

 Laboratory fee required: \$25.

 Introduces students to figure drawing and develops skill in perceiving the human figure as form and volume in live models and mannequins.
 Various media and techniques are used.

-2303 Painting I (3-3-3)

-Laboratory fee required: \$25.
+2303 Painting I (3-3-3) Laboratory fee required: \$25.
 Application of methods and techniques of still-life painting, correlation of media and approaches to mixed media.
 (ARTS 2316) 2304 Painting II (3-3-3) Prerequisite: ART 2303 or equivalent.
 Laboratory fee required: \$25.
 Continuation of ART 2303.
 (ARTS 2317) 2305 Film Appreciation (3-3-0) Cross-listed as COMM 2305.
 Credit may not be earned for both.
 Prerequisite: ENG 1302.
 Laboratory fee required: \$10.